- Research article

 The potential to induce CYP-dependent monooxygenases is considered as one of the most representative functional parameters to evaluate the adult hepatic phenotype [22, 23].
 Therefore, the responsiveness of both CYP1A1/2 and CYP2B6 to their respective prototype inducers 3-methylcholantrene (MC) and phenobarbital (PB) was studied in parallel.
 Interestingly, only TSA-treated cells exhibited inducible CYP-activities (Figs. 8, 9).
 More specifically, upon TSA-treatment pentoxyresorufin-O-dealkylase (PROD)-activities were significantly induced up to 2.2 fold after 3 days exposure to PB (i.e. on day 21), regardless of the experimental configuration (p < 0.05; Student's t-test).
 The inducibility persisted throughout the culture time (Fig. 8).
 In addition, a significant 6.4 fold CYP1A1/2-dependent response to MC was observed on days 24–27 in the sequential TSA-model (p < 0.05; Student's t-test).
 Cocktail TSA-treated cells also showed inducible EROD-activity, but to a significantly lesser extent (p < 0.001, Student's t test) (Fig. 9).

-Summary of all characterization experiments performed along with their outcome per condition is summarized in table 1.
+An overview of all experiments performed along with their outcome per condition is summarized in table 1.

 TSA causes accumulation of acetylated histone H4